JayChen35/propulsion_notes/book/_build/html/_sources/intro/introduction.md

 \end{align}
 $$

-We've now found two ODEs expressing the change of two independent state variables $(c_v, T)$ over time.
+We've now found two ODEs expressing the change of two independent state variables $(m, T)$ over time.
 To get the full state evolution of this problem, we just need an initial condition and to numerically integrate these ODEs using libraries such as `scipy.integrate.ode` for Python or `ode45` for MATLAB.
 To translate these two state variables to a full description of a gas state, we'll need a real gas database such as `REFPROP` to get the other state variables, such as pressure, enthalpy, and entropy.

 ## Common Pitfalls
 > (1) Not using the differential form of thermodynamic relations.

 In many of the relations discussed in these documents, the differential form is the actual definition of the quantity, while its relation to other state properties incur some assumption.
 For example, the definition of specific heat capacity at constant volume is:

-$$
-c_v = \frac{\delta Q}{dT}|_{V=\textrm{const}}
+$$ c_v = \left( \frac{de}{dT} \right)_{v=\textrm{const}} $$
-$$

 However, if you use the relation to temperature and specific internal energy, you would be making a calorically perfect assumption: